 I can think of exactly two people I know in real life who I could picture making a tiny house work.
 They’re both highly skilled, self-teaching handypeople.
 They’re also both extremely comfortable with themselves, and could live alone in an isolated corner of nature very successfully.
 And man, they’re both super cool.
 Totally the kind of people you hope are next to you when news of the zombie apocalypse breaks.
 They are those rare, 20-something rugged individualists who somehow have access to all the information I missed.
 They know how to grow potatoes in a garbage can, and skin a rabbit, and change a fan belt.
 (Is that a thing?
 I’m unwilling to Google it to check.
 But I’m pretty sure it’s a Car Thing I have heard of.)

-All my work on the previous articles has been to deter the fad-followers, the shortsighted, and the people who romanticize and idealize based on what they see on TV and Pinterest.
+All my work on the previous article has been to deter the fad-followers, the shortsighted, and the people who romanticize and idealize based on what they see of the tiny house movement on TV and Pinterest.
 But I do know that there are some people out there who are fully prepared and equipped for the intricacies of this offbeat lifestyle.
 And those people are COOL FUCKIN’ PEOPLE.

 They’re amazingly talented; they know themselves down to their cores; they’re willing to work harder than almost anyone else; they’re comfortable enough with their choices to endure constant snide criticisms from assholes like me; and they are completely and utterly unique.
 You cannot help but admire someone with those rare qualities.
 I would be willing to bump my head a few times to hang out with more people like that.